kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/VideoInsightsReleaseNotes.md

 | Release       | Date Released     | Details     | Description
 |:---|:---|:---|:---|
 | Basic             | Partner            |  partner | The partner account ID on Kaltura's platform	|

+### Limitations
+This first version of the Analytics service for Data Retrieval and Event Collection API is an early preview.
+The new features are still being stabilized.

+### Summary of the New Features
+Version V1.0 includes two new sets of APIs:
+* Event Collection API
+* Data Retrieval API for player events